27 Problems of a three-element generating system of a two-dimensional set

 This operator is called the Thuburn operator because it was first used by Thuburn in [38].

-The application of the Thuburn operator in the linearized shallow water equations on the hexagonal lattice equations (27.81) - (27.84) shows
+Applying the Thuburn operator in the linearized shallow water equations on the hexagonal grid, Eqs.
+(27.81) - (27.84), leads to

 \[ \begin{align} \frac{\partial\Phi}{\partial t} + \frac{2}{3}\Phi_0\left(\delta_1u_1 + \delta_2u_2 + \delta_3u_3\right) &= 0,\\ \frac{\partial u_1}{\partial t} - \frac{f_0}{\sqrt{3}}\left(\newtilde{u}_2^{(3)} - \newtilde{u}_3^{(2)}\right) + \delta_1\Phi &= 0,\tag{27.134}\label{eq:x_1_momentum_thuburn_c-grid}\\ \frac{\partial u_2}{\partial t} - \frac{f_0}{\sqrt{3}}\left(\newtilde{u}_3^{(1)} - \newtilde{u}_1^{(3)}\right) + \delta_2\Phi &= 0,\\ \frac{\partial u_3}{\partial t} - \frac{f_0}{\sqrt{3}}\left(\newtilde{u}_1^{(2)} - \newtilde{u}_2^{(1)}\right) + \delta_3\Phi &= 0. \end{align} \]